pallets/click/docs/options.rst

     * - ``"---f"``
       - _f

-Basic Options
+Basic Example
 ---------------
 A simple :class:`click.Option` takes one argument.
 This will assume the argument is not required.
 If the decorated function takes an positional argument then None is passed it.
-This will also assume the type ``str``.
+This will also assume the type is ``str``.

 .. click:example::